adamalbsoul/adamalbsoul.github.io/_portfolio/1-monumental.md

     alt: "gallery ui"

 ---
-UI concepts for 'Monumental', a casual location-based Augmented Reality (AR) mobile game about exploring statues and other such cultural monuments of Glasgow.
-Various styles, typefaces and colour schemes were used.
+'Monumental' is a casual location-based Augmented Reality (AR) mobile game about exploring statues and other such cultural monuments of Glasgow.

 The project was a mobile app that incentivises users to explore cultural heritage of Glasgow by walking which I worked on with a team in an agile approach to deliver the product in time.